 The Industrial Insurance Act governs your workers’ compensation claim in Washington State.
 You can find this Act in Title 51 of the Revised Code of Washington (or RCW 51 in short).
 Under RCW 51, the goal is for the Department of Labor and Industries (L&I) to provide benefits to work injury claimants and their dependents.
 Medical and financial benefits are necessary after workers suffer an injury at work or become sick because of their work environment or workplace conditions.
+Special cases arise with L&I claim for truck drivers.
+This article tries to help truckers understand some of the issues.

 Definition of employer and worker in L&I workers’ compensation claim